Team members collaborating to solve logic puzzles during a brain teaser challenge at work, testing analytical thinking and problem-solving skills.

 Answer: 1+2 cross (2 min), 1 returns (1 min), 7+10 cross (10 min), 2 returns (2 min), 1+2 cross again (2 min).
 Total: 17 minutes.

 A classic operations research problem.
-Highly valuable as a complex brain teaser for work that develops resource optimization and collaboration skills under strict constraints.
+Useful as a challenging brain teaser for work that builds resource management and teamwork under tight limits.

 18. The Hotel Bill Mystery (Accounting Logic)